 Income Recognition and Reliability in Lending Assessment

-Different income types carry different levels of stability, continuity, and policy sensitivity.
+Different income sources carry varying levels of stability, continuity, and policy sensitivity.
+Two borrowers with similar earnings may be assessed differently where income structure, reliability, or documentation differs.

-This section explains the mechanics lenders use to determine:
+This section explains how lenders commonly assess:

-• what evidence supports recognition
+• what documentation supports income recognition

 acceptable income sources